dtcc-platform/dtcc-builder/README.md

 Chalmers has a license for downloading data from `https://zeus.slu.se`.

-## Coordinate systems
+## Coordinate system

 VCCore users meters as a unit of length, relative to the SWEREF99 TM (EPSG:3006) coordinate system.

 ## Parameters

-VCCore uses the following global parameters, controlled via a JSON file Parameters.json.
+VCCore uses the following global parameters, controlled via a JSON file `Parameters.json`.

 All data files are assumed to be located in a directory determined by the parameter `DataDirectory`.
 Any generated data files will be stored in the